iisys-hof/map-matching-2/README.md

 View Map Matching Help: \
 `./map_matching_2 --help`

-Example (be aware, uses as much CPU cores as available, even scales with 128 cores, and in this example needs at least 64 GB of system memory available):
+Example (be aware, uses as much CPU cores as available, even scales with 128 cores, and in this example needs at least 64 GB of available system memory):

 ```
 ./map_matching_2 \